Riib11/monadic-equality/notes.md

 - retractable instance (use implcit instance )
 - why not type-indexed equality default in LH?
-  - as a proof of concept, just turn everything into propositional equalities, and convert to SMT equality when there is Concrete instance
+  - as a proof of concept, just turn everything into propositional equalities, and convert to SMT equality when there is Concreteness instance
   - does type-indexed equality require handing off type unificiation (including for refinement types) to the SMT solver? because that would be very difficult/impossible.